Here are the Budget Friendly Tiny House Ideas we used to remodel our beach cottage to create storage and make the one-bedroom cottage feel large.

 - Add mirrors to reflect light and give the illusion of larger spaces.

-Tiny House Ideas for Bedroom
+Tiny House Renovation Ideas for Bedroom

 First, we tackled adding a closet to the one and only bedroom.
 There were previously zero closets in the cottage.

-The old antique door was repurposed as a sliding door with Barn Door Hardware from Delaney Hardware.
+In addition, an old antique door was repurposed as a sliding door with Barn Door Hardware from Delaney Hardware.

 In addition, we replaced the flooring and painted the walls with Benjamin Moore Revere Pewter.
 This is a slightly darker shade than the living room paint but still in the same color family.